Users and Permissions

 - Change billing information

 Additionally, the Account Owner has the final say over who can access the videos hosted on Wistia.
 In context of the Wistia application, the “Owner” maintains the rights over all hosted content.

-Managers in Wistia are the controllers of the content in accounts.
-Managers can do things like add Projects, upload medias, and share those Projects and videos with new viewers.
+Managers can do things like add Projects, Channels, upload medias, and share content with new viewers.
 They can also control users, and create new groups.
-Managers can: